EarthCubeGeochron/Sparrow/README.md

 be tailored to the needs of individual analytical labs that manage a wide variety of data.
 Currently, we are testing the software with Ar and detrital zircon geochronology data.

+This is both a software implementation and a specification of the default interface that the "Lab Data Interface" will expose.

+## Principles

+- Federated
+- Standardized basic schema
+- Standardized web-facing API
+- Flexible and extensible

 ## Modes of access